dww100/nc3rs-r-tutorial/docs/data_from_files.md

 ## Working directory

-The working directory is the where *R* looks when we give it a file name, and where it will save things when we do that.
+The working directory is the where *R* looks if we tell it to work woth a file, either to load or save data (unless we tell it otherwise).

 Let's see what the current working directory is: